12 Honest and Hopeful Quotes From Former U.S. President George H. W. Bush

 Bush’s father, Prescott, was a U.S. Senator, and he followed in those footsteps, first serving as a Texas Representative to Congress, followed by United Nations Ambassador, Republican National Committee Chairman and C.I.A. director.
 From there, Bush ran for president in 1980, losing the Republican nomination to Ronald Reagan but becoming his running mate and ultimately VP.

-Since his time in office, Bush has remained active in public service.
-He’s also faced public scrutiny in the past year -- several women have come forward with claims that the former president improperly touched them.
+After his time in office, Bush remained active in public service.
+He also faced public scrutiny recently -- several women came forward with claims that the former president improperly touched them.
+Bush's spokesman released a statement saying that "on occasion, [Bush] has patted women's rears in what he intended to be a good-natured manner" and apologized to "anyone he has offended."

 Read on for 12 memorable quotes from Bush 41.